helrond/clbsj.org/_posts/2025-07-31-a-freedom-stories-roundtable.md

 ## Speaker and Host Bios

-**Dr. Mitzi J. Smith** is J. Davison Philips Professor of New Testament at Columbia Theological Seminary and Professor Extraordinarius at the University of South Africa, College of the Humanities, Institute of Gender Studies.
-She has authored and edited ten books, including _We Are All Witnesses: Toward Disruptive and Creative Biblical Interpretation_ (2023).
+**Dr. Mitzi J. Smith** is J. Davison Philips Professor of New Testament at Columbia Theological Seminary.
+She has authored and edited eleven books, including _Not Wanting a Thing to Be the Thing: An African American Woman Biblical Scholar’s Stroke Memoir_ (2025) and _Chloe and Her People: A Womanist Critical Reading of First Corinthians_ (2023).
 Smith is currently completing a book on the Gospel of Luke and is the host and producer of the _Beyond the Womanist Classroom_ podcast.

 **Dr. Funlola Olojede** is a research fellow at University of Stellenbosch, a member of the Circle of Concerned African Women Theologians, and the co-chair of the Society of Biblical Literature's African Biblical Hermeneutics Section.
 Her research foci include Hebrew Testament, Postcolonial and Feminist Hermeneutics, and the Bible and Immigration.
 She is co-editor of _Transgression and Transformation: Feminist, Postcolonial and Queer Biblical Interpretation as Creative Interventions_ (2021).